 You can submit your final return before you receive all your invoices, and then reclaim value-added tax once you get them.
 HMRC will send you a paper version if you become insolvent and cancel the registration.

 You can transfer VAT registration numbers between companies.
 An example could be if your business takes over another and you want to use their VAT registration.

-To apply for this registration transfer you need to either:
+To apply for this type of registration transfer, you would need to (either):

-As a rule, HMRC reply within 3 weeks of your application.
+As a rule, HMRC will reply within three (3) weeks of the application.
 The following steps may be necessary once they confirm the VAT registration transfer.

 Note: Cancel any existing 'self-billing arrangements' and make new agreements as required.
 Furthermore, you should consider opening a Government Gateway account to register for VAT status from that point on.

 Note: The short HMRC video [1:49 seconds] explains more about when you would need to register your business for value added tax (VAT).